China's Xi expands powers, promotes allies

 On Saturday, Xi's predecessor, 79-year-old Hu Jintao, abruptly left a meeting of the party Central Committee with an aide holding his arm.
 That prompted questions about whether Xi was flexing his powers by expelling other leaders.
 The official Xinhua News Agency later reported Hu was in poor health and needed to rest.

-Xi and other Standing Committee members, none of them women, appeared for the first time as a group before reporters Sunday in the Great Hall of the People, the seat of China's ceremonial legislature in central Beijing.
+Xi and other Standing Committee members — none of them women — appeared for the first time as a group before reporters in the Great Hall of the People, the seat of China's ceremonial legislature in central Beijing.

 The No. 2 leader was Li Qiang, the Shanghai party secretary.
 That puts Li Qiang, who is no relation to Li Keqiang, in line to become premier, the top economic official.
 Zhao Leji, already a member, was promoted to No. 3, likely to head the legislature.
 Those posts are to be assigned when the legislature meets next year.